DuncanRitchie/velut-lemmata-collator/README.md

 The output of the Inflector and the Word Data Generator will be imported into the MongoDB database that the [velut website](https://www.velut.co.uk) uses.

 _If you’re not me, you’re unlikely to have much use for the Lemmata Collator._
-_And not even I am using it in production on the velut website yet._

 ## Input format